kesari007/algorithms_with_git/algorithms/Array/Pangram/README.md

 # Pangram
-  A string is said to be an *Pangram* if it contains all the 26 alphabets of the English language.
+  A string is said to be a *Pangram* if it contains all the 26 alphabets of the English language.

 ### Input Format
 - The input consists of a string(with or without spaces)